singularityhub/registry/README.md

 layout: home
 ---

-# Container Storage
+# Static Registry

-Welcome to container-storage, a static container registry!
+Welcome to registry, a static container registry!
 Here I am exploring how we can generate a static registry for some kind of container (a binary or set of layers) using Github Pages and some storage.